t-Soft Update of Target Network for Deep Reinforcement Learning: Introduction

 \section{Introduction}

+In the last decade, since deep neural networks (DNNs) have recorded a better-than-human image recognition accuracy~\citep{krizhevsky2012imagenet}, expectations for their high function approximation capabilities have increased.
+Hidden relationship between data, which used to be a black box, has been revealed by solving estimation problems with DNNs.
+Indeed, many applications have been reported in various fields such as economics~\citep{pang2020innovative} and engineering~\citep{naderpour2020bio,panyafong2020heat}.

-Reinforcement learning (RL)~\citep{sutton2018reinforcement} and its extension using deep neural networks (DNNs)~\citep{krizhevsky2012imagenet} to approximate policy and value functions, named deep reinforcement learning (DRL)~\citep{silver2016mastering,levine2018learning}, is one of the promising methodologies for controlling complicated problems.
-In practice, only applying DNNs as function approximators would make learning process unstable due to their high nonlinearity.
+As a new frontier for DNNs after the estimation problems, control problems with black-box relationship between observed states and control commands are in the spotlight recently.
+Reinforcement learning (RL)~\citep{sutton2018reinforcement} and its extension using DNNs to approximate policy and value functions, named deep reinforcement learning (DRL)~\citep{silver2016mastering,levine2018learning}, is one of the promising methodologies for solving the control problems.
+For example, human-robot interaction~\citep{modares2015optimized} and deformable object manipulation~\citep{tsurumine2019deep} have been tackled.

+However, in practice, only applying DNNs as function approximators would make learning process unstable due to their high nonlinearity.
 To stably learn the optimal policy, therefore, techniques to reduce the variance of learning signals have been developed for DRL.
-For example, the experience replay~\citep{lin1992self} method can statistically mitigate the effects of anomalies by allowing DRL to transform into mini-batch learning; and various regularization techniques for the policy~\citep{schulman2017proximal,haarnoja2018soft,kobayashi2019student,parisi2019td} yield a conservative learning algorithm that avoids updates into the wrong directions; also, by learning two ensemble value functions, either one can be selected to minimize the approximation bias~\citep{fujimoto2018addressing}.
+For example, the experience replay~\citep{lin1992self,andrychowicz2017hindsight} method can statistically mitigate the effects of anomalies by allowing DRL to transform into mini-batch learning; and various regularization techniques for the policy~\citep{schulman2017proximal,haarnoja2018soft,kobayashi2019student,parisi2019td} yield a conservative learning algorithm that avoids updates into the wrong directions; also, by learning two ensemble value functions, either one can be selected to minimize the approximation bias~\citep{fujimoto2018addressing}.
 Alternatively, several heuristic ways, such as reward and/or gradient clipping, have also been employed in many cases.